PreussenKaiser/Panda.Voxel/README.md

 Pretty sure this requires Windows.

 ### Testing
-All tests are in PandaQuest.Tests, run them via `dotnet test` in /src or via a GUI.
+All tests are in Panda.Voxel.Tests, run them via `dotnet test` in /src or via a GUI.